apache/openwhisk/docs/reference.md

 - xmlhttprequest v1.8.0
 - yauzl v2.7.0

 ## Python actions
+Python version 2 and 3 are supported in OpenWhisk.

+### Python 3 actions

-Python actions are executed by default using Python 3.6.1.
+Python 3 actions are executed using Python 3.6.1.
 In addition to the Python 3 standard library, the following packages are also available for use by Python actions.
+To specify version 3 of python  at the time of creating and updating an action use  CLI the parameter `--kind python:3`

 - aiohttp v1.3.3
 - appdirs v1.4.3